junxit/us-congress-bills-115/metadata.md

 - 2017-10-11 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H7951)
 - 2017-10-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H7951)
 - 2017-10-16 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2018-02-14 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment favorably.
+- 2018-04-12 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson with an amendment.
+With written report No. 115-229.
+- 2018-04-12 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson with an amendment.
+With written report No. 115-229.
+- 2018-04-12 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 377.